History of Clinical Research Training at UCSF

 Developers of this Website

 Michael A. Kohn, MD, MPP conceived of the project, created the website content, and co-developed the calculators.
-Dr. Kohn is an associate professor of epidemiology and biostatistics at UCSF and a study design consultant for the CTSI.
+Dr. Kohn is a professor of epidemiology and biostatistics at UCSF and a study design consultant for the CTSI.
 He was an emergency physician at San Francisco General Hospital until the academic year of 1999-2000 when he did a midcareer fellowship in the ATCR Certificate Program.
 He has been teaching in the TICR Program ever since and currently directs a course on data collection and management (Epi 218), co-directs a course on clinical epidemiology (Epi 204), and co-leads a seminar for second-year masters students.
 Dr. Kohn is co-author with Dr. Thomas B. Newman of Evidence-Based Diagnosis and director of the Evidence-Based Diagnosis Workshop.
 He is also a contributing author to Designing Clinical Research.

 Michael S. Jarrett, MBA co-developed the calculators and co-designed the website.
 Mr. Jarrett is the founder and CEO of QuesGen Systems, which provides a web-enabled research database management solution to clinical investigators in the United States and Europe.